slot_decay_per_second. With a concurrency limit, slots are released when the concurrency manager exits.

 Throttling task submission

 Throttling task submission helps avoid overloading resources, complying with external rate limits, or ensuring a steady, controlled flow of work.
-In this scenario therate_limit
+In this scenario therate_limit function throttles the submission of tasks.
+The rate limit acts as a bottleneck, ensuring

-that tasks are submitted at a controlled rate, governed by the slot_decay_per_second
+that tasks are submitted at a controlled rate, governed by the slot_decay_per_second setting on the associated concurrency limit.

 Manage database connections

 Manage the maximum number of concurrent database connections to avoid exhausting database resources.
-This scenario uses a concurrency limit nameddatabase
+This scenario uses a concurrency limit nameddatabase.
+It has a maximum concurrency limit that matches the maximum number

-context manager controls the number of database connections
+of database connections.
+The concurrency context manager controls the number of database connections

 allowed at any one time.